quioteframework/quioteframework.github.io/src/content/docs/propulsion/cookbook/multi-component-data-model.md

 * `my_project.book` package: the `book` and `review` tables

 :::caution
-If you split tables related by a foreign key across separate packages (like `book` and `author` here), you must enable the `packageObjectModel` build property so Propulsion considers other packages when resolving relations.
+Splitting tables related by a foreign key across separate *files* (like `book.schema.xml` and `author.schema.xml` here) is not automatically resolved just by giving the files a shared `<database name="...">`: each schema file is parsed into its own model independently, so a table can only see other tables declared in the same file.
+To let `book`'s foreign key resolve against `author`, declare an explicit `<external-schema filename="author.schema.xml"/>` element inside `book.schema.xml`'s `<database>` element (see the `external-schema` element in the schema DTD).
+The `packageObjectModel` build property exists in `generator/default.php` but is not read anywhere in Propulsion's current build pipeline — setting it has no effect.
 :::

 You can also override `package` at the `<table>` element level: